 Step #1, Smile – Day 1 “We shall never know all the good that a simple smile can do.” – Mother Teresa This is true… a smile has a vibrational ripple effect that extends far beyond our perceptive reach.
 But, we can sense quite a bit of the goodness that it brings by simply … More Smile and the World Smiles Back

-Smile Meditation – Day 1 Welcome to The Practice of Living Awareness, or welcome back!
-We are excited to begin a new round of guided meditations… in fact, we’re all smiles!
+Smile Meditation – Day 1 Welcome to The Practice of Living Awareness.
+We are excited to offer this complete round of guided meditations… in fact, we’re all smiles!
 Meditation is a wonderful gift to give yourself.
 Your mind thanks you, your body thanks you, we all thank you.
-Right on! … More A Breath and a Smile
+Right on!
+Below is the … More A Breath and a Smile

 Smile Meditation – Day 2 Your smile will fill you with all that the present moment can bring… this is its design.
 It lifts and curves and catches.
 We’ll start every meditation with a smile so as to cash-in on this feature.
 What’s more, your time spent in meditation generates a universal smile in the … More A Smile is a Bowl

 Smile Meditation – Day 3 Have you ever woken up in the morning to stressful thoughts about the day ahead which lead to a sour mood which then leads to obstacles great and small that seem to turn your whole day into a wretched mess?
 We all have.
 And then… someone graces you with a … More Choose a Smile

 “Smile as the great benevolent being that you are.
 Smile, blessing everyone and everything in your day.” (from the meditation) To remind oneself of the truth of who and what one is sets the moment right.
 No moment is about impatience, harsh words, degrading thoughts or actions toward someone, or punitive thoughts about oneself.
 No … More 1c: Benevolence